ExpeditionRPG/expedition/docs/qdl_guide.md

 **viewCount(<string>)**

-To look at the number of times an element with an ID of e.g. "testID" has been visited by the player during a quest, use `{{ _.viewCount("testID") }}`.
+Returns the number of times an element with the specified ID has been visited by the player during a quest.
+For example, `{{ _.viewCount("testID") }}` would tell you how many times the party has been to the node with ID "testID".

 **random([size, min, max]) and other MathJS functions**